 I did try to find a reason why not.
-Maybe the only partially reasonable answer is that DNS is hierarchical system that needs to be centralized inside a network architecture and routers as devices that are running routing processes are distributed system (at least before we see SDN in real life).
-So the answer will be that is not okay to put allocation of DNS address rule on a system that is not centralized.
+Maybe the only partially reasonable answer is that DNS is a hierarchical system that needs to be centralised inside a network architecture and routers as devices that are running routing processes are distributed system (at least before we see SDN in real life).
+So the answer will be that is not okay to put allocation of DNS address rule on a system that is not centralised.
 It means that if you need to change DNS in a network with a lot of routers that are sending RA messages on their local subnets you would need to change the config on all routers one by one.
-That is the best answer that I did find until now, but this sounds more like excuse that a real reason for this decision.
-If you put all the info together the answer that fellows from RFC 4861 did actually made the wrong decision is in existence of fairly new RFC 6106 that proposes addition od DNS IPv6 address allocation in RA message.
+That is the best answer that I did find until now, but this sounds more like an excuse that a real reason for this decision.
+If you put all the info together with the answer that fellows from RFC 4861 did actually make the wrong decision is in existence of fairly new RFC 6106 that proposes addition od DNS IPv6 address allocation in RA message.

 If you want to use only DHCPv6!

-You may think as from previous post on RA flags that setting the M flag in the RA message is all you need to do to be sure that client will use DHCPv6 for IPv6 address allocation.
+You may think as from the previous post on RA flags that setting the M flag in the RA message is all you need to do to be sure that client will use DHCPv6 for IPv6 address allocation.
 That is only partially true.
 It is possible that depending on the OS of your computer/phone/something you’ll get first IPv6 address from DHCPv6 but that then the same client will also generate another random IPv6 address and use preferably that random one.
 It’s not a bug, it’s a feature.
 This is basic SLAAC privacy extension feature that makes client identity hidden when he moves across different networks.

 You can get rid of that SLAAC IPv6 random address only by clearing the A flag.
-It is also possible to disable SLAAC by removing the prefix configuration on router interface.
-In this way all the clients on that subnet will be unaware of each others although they are in the same subnet.
+It is also possible to disable SLAAC by removing the prefix configuration on a router interface.
+In this way, all the clients on that subnet will be unaware of each other although they are in the same subnet.
 They will communicate inside the subnet so that all traffic is sent across the router.
 Clients are using prefix info from RA message and L flag set to realise that they are all on the same subnet.
-If that info is not available they are thinking that they are alone on the subnet and they send all packets to router.
+If that info is not available they are thinking that they are alone on the subnet and they send all packets to the router.

 Send local traffic across the router

-If you need some kind of filtering or traffic analyse then the situation from above it’s what you are actually looking for.
+If you need some kind of filtering or traffic analyses, then the situation from above it’s what you are actually looking for.
 You can enforce that all local subnet traffic goes across first hop router.
 Clients on the same IPv6 subnet are learning the same prefix from RA message that router sends them.
 That RA message has L bit set and that means that router is telling them that they are on the same layer-2 domain.
 So, to send local traffic across the router and not directly you simply need to clear L flag.
 The other way is to remove the prefix from router interface config.

 DHCPv6 cannot configure Default Gateway

-Router RA message is the only way for a client to learn and Configure Default gateway on his NIC because DHCPv6 does not support configuration of that information.
+Router RA message is the only way for a client to learn and Configure a Default gateway on his NIC because DHCPv6 does not support configuration of that information.